Committee Management: Roles & Responsibilities for Successful Leadership

 Each board can choose to do this differently, but a common executive committee structure is commonly composed of the following executive committee positions:

 Executive committee member roles are unique – there is only one president, vice president, etc. The management committee reports to the executive committee, even if there is some overlap in membership.
 This is why having a management committee charter, and a list of executive members is so important.
-Having clearly defined expectations and responsibilities for the different committees is key to limiting confusion between board members, many of whom volunteer on top of having additional community responsibilities.

 Common nonprofit executive committee roles and responsibilities are about determining the CEO’s compensation, approving the organization’s budget, and acting in representation of the full board.
 The roles are also about upholding the organization’s mission and values.
 Executive committees also usually take care of legal compliance issues, for example, reviewing an organization’s audit or ensuring that all IRS paperwork is properly filed.